Whiteknight/ParserObjects/docs/v5/parsers_core.md

 var parser = TransformResult(inner, (state, result) => { ... });
 ```

+**Note**: The callback for `TransformResult` can perform any arbitrary operation on the result or on the current parse state.
+For this reason, `.Match()` cannot be optimized in any meaningful way, and other analysis and meta operations may not provide meaningful results.
+It is best to avoid the use of `TransformResult` unless absolutely necessary.

 ### Transform Error Parser

 The `TransformError` parser is implemented by the `TransformResult` parser, but the callback only executes when the result is a failure.
 This is used to transform the result to, for example, provide a better error message.